FlyBrainLab/NeuroMynerva/README.md

 _Note:_ Following JupyterLab 3.0's new extension system, NeuroMynerva is now distributed on PyPI and can be installed using your python installer.

-Please follow installation instruction detailed in [Installation](#installation) section.
+Please follow installation instruction detailed in [Installation](#installation) section for details on how to install and/or develop NeuroMynerva.

 ### Using NeuroMynerva and FlyBrainLab
 The best way to get started with NeuroMynerva is to look at the instructions on the [FlyBrainLab's page](https://github.com/FlyBrainLab/FlyBrainLab) and the [Wiki](https://github.com/FlyBrainLab/FlyBrainLab/wiki) therein.